-The agent can take nine discrete actions: \begin{itemize} \item \textbf{No Action}: the agent has no force acting on it in any direction, apart from the force of gravity or of other objects colliding with it. \item \textbf{Forwards}: the agent has force acting on it in the forwards direction (towards the observable part of the environment). \item \textbf{Left}: the agent rotates 6 degrees left (negative offset). \item \textbf{Right}: the agent rotates 6 degrees right (positive offset). \item \textbf{ForwardsLeft}: the agent has force acting on it in the forwards direction and rotates 6 degrees left. \item \textbf{ForwardsRight}: the agent has force acting on it in the forwards direction and rotates 6 degrees right. \item \textbf{Backwards}: the agent has force acting on it in the backwards direction (away from the observable part of the environment). \item \textbf{BackwardsLeft}: the agent has force acting on it in the backwards direction and rotates 6 degrees left. \item \textbf{BackwardsRight}: the agent has force acting on it in the backwards direction and rotates 6 degrees right. \end{itemize}
+The Animal-AI Environment evolves in discrete time.
+The state of the environment at a certain time step is the complete set of information about the objects and agent that exists within it.
+This encompasses a multitude of factors, including the position of objects, the agent's position and orientation, time step information, velocities, contact with objects, and many other relevant factors.
+At each step, the agent can take one of nine discrete actions, transitioning the environment to its next state, with the default action being \textit{No Action}: \begin{itemize} \item \textbf{No Action}: the agent has no force acting on it in any direction, apart from the force of gravity or of other objects colliding with it. \item \textbf{Forwards}: the agent has force acting on it in the forwards direction (towards the observable part of the environment). \item \textbf{Left}: the agent rotates 6 degrees left (negative offset). \item \textbf{Right}: the agent rotates 6 degrees right (positive offset). \item \textbf{ForwardsLeft}: the agent has force acting on it in the forwards direction and rotates 6 degrees left. \item \textbf{ForwardsRight}: the agent has force acting on it in the forwards direction and rotates 6 degrees right. \item \textbf{Backwards}: the agent has force acting on it in the backwards direction (away from the observable part of the environment). \item \textbf{BackwardsLeft}: the agent has force acting on it in the backwards direction and rotates 6 degrees left. \item \textbf{BackwardsRight}: the agent has force acting on it in the backwards direction and rotates 6 degrees right. \end{itemize}